Jimmy Page: Hurdy-gurdy

 Page owns two hurdy-gurdies, and is shown playing one of the instruments in the 1976 film The Song Remains the Same.
-The second hurdy-gurdy owned by Page was produced by Christopher Eaton, father of renowned English hurdy-gurdist Nigel Eaton.
+The second was produced by Christopher Eaton, father of English hurdy-gurdist Nigel Eaton.

 Amplifiers and effects

 Page usually recorded in studio with assorted amplifiers by Vox, Axis, Fender and Orange amplification.
-Live, he used Hiwatt and Marshall amplification.
+Live, he used Hiwatt and Marshall amps.
 The first Led Zeppelin album was played on a Fender Telecaster through a Supro amplifier.
+From 1969 onwards, Page's principal amp for recording and live use was a Marshall JMP Super Bass 100, which Page had modified for more volume, clarity, and dynamic range, in part by swapping the stock EL34 power tubes for cleaner 6550s.

 Page used a limited number of effects, including a Maestro Echoplex, a Dunlop Cry Baby, an MXR Phase 90, a Vox Cry Baby Wah, a Boss CE-2 Chorus, a Yamaha CH-10Mk II Chorus, a Sola Sound Tone Bender Professional Mk II, an MXR Blue Box (distortion/octaver) and a DigiTech Whammy.

-Music production techniques

-Page is credited for the innovations in sound recording he brought to the studio during the years he was a member of Led Zeppelin, many of which he had initially developed as a session musician: